Fat-Shattering Dimension of $k$-fold Aggregations: Discussion

 Finally, the proof of \citet[Lemma 6]{DBLP:journals/tcs/HannekeK19} claims, in the first display, that the shattered set can be classified with large margin, which is incorrect --- yet another variant of mistaken disambiguation.

 \acks{We thank Steve Hanneke and Ramon van Handel for very helpful discussions; the latter, in particular, patiently explained to us how to prove Lemma~\ref{lem:ramon}.
 Roman Vershynin kindly gave us permission to share his example in Remark~\ref{rem:vers}.
-This research was partially supported by the Israel Science Foundation (grant No. 1602/19) an Amazon Research Award. }
+This research was partially supported by the Israel Science Foundation (grant No. 1602/19), an Amazon Research Award, the Ben-Gurion University Data Science Research Center, and Cyber Security Research Center, Prime Minister's Office. }